 - 3.3.1 Table 6 summarises the high-level qualitative considerations for potential locations for Biggin Hill arrival structures, and Table 7 summarises the viability assessment for the arrival structures suitable for Biggin Hill.
-These have been developed from SME input and stakeholder engagement. - 3.3.2 An additional design option was added for a northeast Point Merge, this was based on SME input and aligns with a new option for London City. - 3.3.3 As described in the Master document paras 2.4.2 & 2.4.3, the concepts Holds Further Out and Trombones were removed as viable concepts at this stage.
+These have been developed from SME input and stakeholder engagement. - 3.3.2 Not every arrival structure concept may be viable in every location; the Viability Matrix (Figure 5) illustrates the possible combinations. - 3.3.3 An additional design option was added for a northeast Point Merge, this was based on SME input and aligns with the London City option. - 3.3.4 As described in the Master document paras 2.4.2 & 2.4.3, the concepts Holds Further Out and Trombones were removed as viable concepts at this stage.
 A detailed description of each structure can be found in Section 5 Appendix 1.

-Location Viability Considerations North An arrival structure, and associated connectivity, to the north of the airfield would likely conflict with Heathrow, London City, Luton, Northolt, Southend and Stansted traffic.
-Northeast There is sufficient airspace to enable an arrival structure, and associated connectivity, to the northeast of the airfield, subject to deconfliction with Heathrow, London City and Stansted traffic and the Shoeburyness DA Complex.
+Location Viability Considerations North X An arrival structure, and associated connectivity, to the north of the airfield would likely conflict with Heathrow, London City, Luton, Northolt, Southend and Stansted traffic.
+Northeast (There is sufficient airspace to enable an arrival structure, and associated connectivity, to the northeast of the airfield, subject to deconfliction with Heathrow, London City and Stansted traffic and the Shoeburyness DA Complex.
 East An arrival structure to the east of the airfield is already in place within the current design, albeit shared with another sponsor.
 A structure in this area remains possible, subject to deconfliction with Heathrow, London City and Southend traffic and the Shoeburyness DA Complex.
-Southeast There is sufficient airspace to enable an arrival structure, and associated connectivity, to the southeast of the airfield, subject to deconfliction with Gatwick, Heathrow, and London City traffic.
+Southeast (There is sufficient airspace to enable an arrival structure, and associated connectivity, to the southeast of the airfield, subject to deconfliction with Gatwick, Heathrow, and London City traffic.
 However, the size of the structure may be limited due the FIR boundary.
 South An arrival structure, and associated connectivity, to the south of the airfield would likely conflict with Gatwick and Heathrow traffic.
-Southwest A dedicated arrival structure, and associated connectivity southwest of the airfield would likely conflict with Gatwick and Heathrow traffic.
+Southwest (() A dedicated arrival structure, and associated connectivity southwest of the airfield would likely conflict with Gatwick and Heathrow traffic.
 A shared arrival facility may be possible.
 West A dedicated arrival structure, and associated connectivity west of the airfield would likely conflict with Heathrow traffic.
 A shared arrival facility may be possible.
-Northwest An arrival structure, and associated connectivity, to the northwest of the airfield would likely conflict with Heathrow traffic.
-Overhead There is sufficient airspace to enable an arrival structure, and associated connectivity, to the northeast of the airfield, subject to deconfliction with Gatwick, Heathrow, London City and Northolt traffic.
+Northwest 🗙 An arrival structure, and associated connectivity, to the northwest of the airfield would likely conflict with Heathrow traffic.
+Overhead () There is sufficient airspace to enable an arrival structure, and associated connectivity, overhead the airfield, subject to deconfliction with Gatwick, Heathrow, London City and Northolt traffic.